jeffreyadams/atlasofliegroups-docs/_sources/mac_installation.rst.txt

 Install the C++ compiler
 ++++++++++++++++++++++++

-Open a terminal window and give the command
+Open a terminal window and give the commands

      brew install gcc49

+and

+     brew install readline

 Edit two Makefiles
 ++++++++++++++++++